| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 not extend after that position.

-If noerror is nil
+If noerror is nil, then word-search-forward signals an

-instead of signaling an error.
+nil instead of signaling an error.
 If noerror is neither

-, it moves point to limit (or the end of the
+nil nor t, it moves point to limit (or the end of the

-accessible portion of the buffer) and returns nil
+accessible portion of the buffer) and returns nil.

-, then the search is repeated that many
+If repeat is non-nil, then the search is repeated that many

 times.
 Point is positioned at the end of the last match.